naveenc1817-cell/enterprise-retail-lakehouse-fabrics/docs/architecture.md

 This was added because Fabric capacity can return TooManyRequestsForCapacity errors when notebook jobs are triggered too quickly.

-Recommended wait duration:

-60 to 120 seconds
+Recommended wait duration: 60 to 120 seconds
-   ↓
-Power BI Dashboard